Acute Heart Failure

 Common Risk Factors

-• Coronary artery disease (CAD): Leading cause of heart failure.
+• Coronary artery disease (CAD): Leading cause of heart failure

-• Smoking.
+• Smoking

-• Excessive alcohol intake.
+• Excessive alcohol intake

-• Arrhythmias: Both tachyarrhythmia and bradyarrhythmia.
+• Arrhythmias: Both tachyarrhythmias and bradyarrhythmias

-• Non-adherence to medication: Often leads to exacerbations.
+• Non-adherence to medications

-• Systemic conditions: Sarcoidosis, haemochromatosis, and prior chemotherapy.
+• Systemic diseases: Sarcoidosis, haemochromatosis, prior chemotherapy

 Emerging Insights

-• The National Heart Failure Audit (2020/21) in England and Wales highlighted:
+• The National Heart Failure Audit (2020/21) reported a mean patient age of 77.8 years in England and Wales

-• A decline in admissions (11%) compared to 2019/20, likely influenced by the COVID-19 pandemic.
+• There was an 11% reduction in hospital admissions compared to 2019/20, likely due to the COVID-19 pandemic

 History